-When choosing a textbook, CDA’s goal is to put the very best resource into our students’ hands.
+CDA’s goal is to put the very best resources into our students’ hands.
 When a Christian textbook meets the highest academic standards, it is our preference to select it.
 However, if a secular textbook better meets the rigorous content requirements of a specific course, it may be utilized.
 A textbook is a tool in teaching a specific course, and it does not make up the entirety of the course.
-Many of our instructors hold advanced degrees and several are seminary graduates, and their knowledge and expertise is critical to the success of the curriculum development and instruction.
+Our teachers, thoughtful and committed Christians, are the key to the integration of the subject with biblical wisdom.
+Our instructors are the daily models of the love of God and impart this naturally through their subject matter.
+Many of our instructors hold advanced degrees and several are seminary graduates, and their knowledge and expertise are critical to the success of the curriculum development and instruction.